Portavita/portavita.github.io/_posts/2018-06-23-blog_influxdb_vs_postgresql..markdown

 ```

-Following the best practice I created 2 users one for reading purposes (grafana_reader) and one with also write permissions (grafana_writer)
+Following the best practice I created 2 users one for reading purposes (grafana_reader) and one with also write permissions (grafana_writer).

 InfluxDB configuration was more straight forward, since there is no data structure to define.
 A simple: